mtsandeep/l8bin/README.md

 - **Caddy** — reverse proxy with automatic TLS termination and dynamic routing via admin API
 - **Agent** — runs on remote servers, manages containers locally, handles wake requests autonomously via mTLS

 See [Architecture](docs/architecture.md) for detailed component breakdown, routing modes, and links to all technical docs.
+See [Design Decisions](docs/decisions.md) for why these technologies were chosen.
 See [Troubleshooting FAQ](docs/faq.md) for common issues.

 ---